KratosMultiphysics/Kratos/cmake_build/README.txt

 		    do not use older versions.
 If this is a problem set to off the MeshingApplication and in this case any version can be used

+	EXTERNAL SOLVERS APPLICATION
+			This application provides an interface to external linear solvers.
+By default the SuperLU solver is compiled together with the Kratos.
+The ARMS solver from the ITSOL lib is also compiled unless the user specifies
+				-DEXCLUDE_ITSOL=ON

+			The kratos also provides the possibility of using the pastix solver which is a threaded solver for the solution of linear systems of equations.
+The solver is NOT activated by default and should be explicitly required by the user by setting the appropriate paths, smthg like:
+				-DINCLUDE_PASTIX=ON \
+				-DPASTIX_INSTALL_DIR="/home/rrossi/scratch/pastix_release_3725/install/" \
+				-DSCOTCH_INSTALL_DIR="/usr/lib/" \
+			we shall observe that the pastix should be compild with FORCE_NOMPI and should use the same blas as the kratos